LukeNethercott/Data-Structures-Final-Project/1-stacks.md

 ```

 ## Practice - 'Back' in an Internet Browser
 Write a program that keeps track of the URLs that a user has visited in a single browsing session.
+Write a function `new_page()` that adds every URL that a user visits to the top of the stack.
+Write a second function `go_back()` that removes a URL from the stack when the back button is pressed.
+Use []() for your starting code.
+After you have completed the practice, feel free to check [](), one of the many possible solutions.